 The Required Supplementary Information includes a budgetary comparison schedule for the Major Special Revenue Funds, Sales Tax 4A Manufacturing Development Corporation and Sales Tax 4B Business Development Corporation.
 The activity of these funds is funded from local sources and an annual budget is adopted by the City.
 The Required Supplementary Information does not include a budgetary comparison schedule for the Major Special Revenue Fund, Grant Fund.
 The activity of the fund is funded by the federal government, thereby no local control over appropriating funds is possible.
 Therefore, there is no requirement of presenting a budgetary comparison schedule.

 NOTE 2: BUDGETARY LEGAL COMPLIANCE

-For the year ended December 31, 2022, the City complied with budgetary restrictions at all departmental levels except the following.
-The following table details this variance:
+For the year ended December 31, 2024, the City complied with budgetary restrictions at all departmental levels, except for the following: